Bob Chapek Says Working at Disney Was “Hell” in New Bombshell Report - Inside the Magic

 A new report from CNBC highlights both Bob Iger’s retirement from The Walt Disney Company as well as Bob Chapek’s brief tenure as CEO, revealing some very interesting key details about the relationship between Disney and Chapek.

 One of the biggest bombshells in this new report regarding the two Bobs, a “bobshell” if you will, claims that Chapek confided to a friend that his time spent serving as CEO of The Walt Disney Company was “about three years of hell.”
 Chapek was also reportedly worried that Iger secretly wanted his job back.
-Iger announced his retirement in late 2019, with Chapek stepping in in early 20220.
+Iger announced his retirement in late 2019, with Chapek stepping in in early 2020.
+Chapek was immediately greeted by multiple problems and issues, quickly becoming a punching bag for top-level executives as well as a majority of Disney fans and guests alike.
 To gather this information, CNBC spoke to around 25 people who claimed to have worked closely with both Bob Iger and Bob Chapek between 2020 and 2022.

 Chapek issued the following statement to CNBC through a spokesperson: